Image Scanning & CVE Management

 with:

-image-ref: 'myapp'
+image-ref: 'myapp:$'

 format: 'table'

-exit-code: '1' # Fail the build!
+exit-code: '1' # This strictly fails the build!

 ignore-unfixed: true